» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 In bacterial infections, pneumonia is believed to be initiated when there is a change, alteration, or increase in the number of organisms normally residing in the nasopharynx that results in the overwhelming of the host’s immune system, or where normal defenses fail to protect the respiratory tree from filtering the organisms from the lungs.

-Other bacteria that contribute to the development of pneumonia in association with Mycoplasma pulmonis are Ciliated-Associated Respiratory (CAR) Bacillus, Corynebacterium kutscheri, Streptococcus pneumoniae, Pasturella pneumotropica, Bordetella bronchiseptica, and Klebsiella (klebsiella is a part of normal gut flora that under certain conditions result in an opportunistic infection) pnuemoniae.
+Other bacteria that contribute to the development of pneumonia in association with Mycoplasma pulmonis are Ciliated-Associated Respiratory (CAR) Bacillus (renamed filobacterium rodentium in 2016), Corynebacterium kutscheri, Streptococcus pneumoniae, Pasturella pneumotropica, Bordetella bronchiseptica, and Klebsiella pnuemoniae (klebsiella is a part of normal gut flora that under certain conditions result in an opportunistic infection).

-Viruses such as SDA (sialodacryadenitis) and Sendai can also act in conjunction with Mycoplasma overwhelming the immune system and leading to the developement of pneumonia.
+Viruses such as SDA (sialodacryoadenitis) and Sendai (SeV) can also act in conjunction with Mycoplasma overwhelming the immune system and leading to the development of pneumonia.

-In rats that are severely immunosuppressed, pnuemonia may be further complicated by the presence of a fungal or protozoan organism such as Pneumocystis carinii, an opportunistic species specific organism.
+In rats that are severely immunocompromised, pneumonia may be further complicated by the presence of opportunistic, species-specific strains of a fungal or protozoan organism such as Pneumocystis carinii and Pneumocystis wakefieldiae.

 In aspiration pneumonia where food or liquids have entered the lungs, atelectasis (an airless lung) or pulmonary edema and hemorrhage can occur, especially if the substance aspirated is very acidic.

-Lastly, some of the complications occuring in severe cases of pneumonia can be:
+Lastly, some of the complications occurring in severe cases of pneumonia can be:

-Abscesses and empyema (pus filled fluid), or pus filled lumina in pneumonias with mixed organisms such as Klebsiella, CAR bacillus, and Mycoplasma.
-Empyema in Pneumocystis carinii.
+- Abscesses and empyema (pus filled fluid), or pus filled lumina in pneumonias with mixed organisms such as klebsiella, CAR bacillus (filobacterium rodentium), and Mycoplasma.
+Empyema in Pneumocystis carinii and Pneumocystis wakefieldiae.

-• Fig. 1: Photos of fibrotic, abscessed lungs taken on necrospsy from a rat with pneumonia due to Mycoplasmosis.
+- Fig. 1: Photos of fibrotic, abscessed lungs, taken on necropsy from a rat with pneumonia due to Mycoplasmosis.

 Diagnostics